If you haven’t already heard, Performance Health & Fitness is now offering year-round body composition analysis scans using our InBody 270.

 Although BMI is used as a screening tool for overweight/obesity in clinical settings, it has many limitations and may not the best tool to measure and monitor body composition changes.
 There is increasing evidence that BMI classifications are outdated.
 This is because it does not account for the variations in populations that differ according to gender, age, and race/ethnicity.

 Also, BMI does not distinguish the components of total weight – fat and fat-free (lean) mass.
 If you compare an athlete vs a sedentary adult that are the same age and gender.
-They may both have the same BMI, even though the athlete has greater muscle mass and smaller percentage of body fat, and the athlete may be incorrectly classified as obese.
+They may both have the same BMI, even though the athlete has greater muscle mass and a smaller percentage of body fat, and the athlete may be incorrectly classified as obese.
 Body fat percentage is a better indicator of overall health.

 The InBody provides a comprehensive analysis that is an accurate way to monitor changes in body fat and lean mass.
 Not only do you get your body composition analysis, but it provides your Basal Metabolic Rate, or BMR, the minimum calories required at rest.